 Newborns with Netherton syndrome have reddened skin (erythroderma), and, less commonly, a thick shell-like covering of the skin (collodion membrane).
 Babies with Netherton syndrome may be born prematurely.
 Trouble gaining weight during infancy and childhood is common, and can be severe.
 Infants may also have recurrent skin infections and septicemia (infection in the blood).
 They may develop hypernatremia (elevated sodium levels in the blood) due to excessive loss of fluid from the skin surface.
 Because hairs may not be affected at birth, and then may be sparse in all babies during the first months of life, the characteristic hair defect that is diagnostic of Netherton syndrome may not be detected initially.
 Infants with Netherton syndrome may be misdiagnosed as having ARCI-CIE type (congenital ichthyosiform erythroderma), atopic dermatitis, or psoriasis.
 Atopic dermatitis (red, itchy patches of skin) may be present, and a cradle cap-like scale and redness may appear on the face, scalp and eyebrows.

-The mutation that causes Netherton syndrome has been pinpointed to the gene SPINK5.
-This mutation is transmitted by autosomal recessive inheritance.
-Individuals must inherit two recessive genes in order to show the disease, with each parent donating one mutated gene; the parents (“carrier”) show no evidence of Netherton syndrome.
+Autosomal recessive mutations in SPINK5 have been shown to cause Netherton syndrom.
+Individuals must inherit two mutant copies of SPINK5 in order to have the disease, with each parent contributing one mutated gene; the parents (“carriers”) show no evidence of Netherton syndrome.
 (For more information on the genetics of Netherton syndrome, request FIRST’s publication, Ichthyosis: The Genetics of Inheritance)

-download a pdf of this Netherton syndrome fact sheer
+download a pdf of this Netherton syndrome fact sheet

 « Back to Previous Page